aayushichadha/concert-tickets-ghc-2024/README.md

       }'
 ```

-**Step 3: Navigate to tab where docker is running & observe the logs again.**
+**Step 3: Navigate to tab where docker is running & observe the enhanced logs.**

 Can you identify the issue now?